 A majority of inspections, about 70% according to Andrews, are secondary to another violation.
 But the remaining 30% are random safety inspections.

 "It's not rampant," Andrews said.
-"But enough to continue [the inspections]" A bigger problem?
+"But enough to continue [the inspections]"

 It looks as if the Indiana State Police is the first police force to organize an enforcement partnership to make these sorts of citations.
 That raises the question: Could it be happening in other states as well?
 Andrews thinks so.